-The PF-30 series filter is designed for slip stream use on non-pressurized open sump or pressurized closed system applications.
-The PF-30 series filter should be located as close to the sump or interface piping as possible and never install in full flow system piping.
+The PF-50 Series filter is designed for slipstream use on non-pressurized open sump or pressurized closed system applications.
+The PF-50 series filter should be located as close to the sump or interface piping as possible.
+Never install the PF-50 series filter in full flow system piping, unless it has been specifically designed for this type of application

-The PF-30 filter can be rigidly anchored to the floor using 1/2 inch anchor bolts.
-Refer to the specification drawing for location of anchor holes.
+The PF-50 Series filters can be rigidly anchored to the floor using 1/2 inch anchor bolts.
+Reference the specification drawing or ask for a factory certified drawing for locations of anchor holes.